ascemek/OculusProjectTemplate/README.md

 Add Oculus Quest Controllers and Grab Objects in Unity - https://youtu.be/WJWT-Ctur3Y Oculus Quest Development Adding an OVR Controller in Unity - https://youtu.be/xmzAeNX1YuM

+Update: 04/11/22
+Just to clarify, the object that you need to interact with needs to have three components:
+-  Rigidbody
+-  Any kind of collider
+   (if you are using mesh collider make sure to enable Convex checkbox)
+-  OVR Grabber script (This is part of the Oculus Integration Package)